fornellas/repilog/README.md

 Apache provides rotatelogs (http://httpd.apache.org/docs/2.2/programs/rotatelogs.html) tool for that.
 It works but has 2 disadvantages:

-* Rotation period is configured at Apache's httpd.conf, thus, Apache must be disturbed in order to alter rotation periodicity.
+* Rotation period is configured at Apache's `httpd.conf`, thus, Apache must be disturbed in order to alter rotation periodicity.
 * It always use a different suffix for each file name, which can be very tedious to the system administrator.

 Apache also recommends Cronolog (http://www.cronolog.org/), but the project have not been updated in a while, and it also has the above limitations.